Academic Operational Policies

-Offices and Committees Responsible for Monitoring the Care and Use of Non-human Subjects
+Office and Committees Responsible for Monitoring the Care and Use of Non-Human Subjects

-- Hears and decides appeals of the REB and Animal Care Committee actions and/or decisions.
+- Hears and decides appeals of the REB and College Animal Care Committee (CCAC) actions and/or decisions.

 - Promotes College-wide understanding of the requirements for the ethical conduct of research, teaching, and testing involving animals.